Study of quark and gluon jet identification in photoproduction at EIC: Introduction

-Quarks and gluons, due to asymptotic freedom of QCD, behave as quasi-free particles at short distances of the order of $10^{-15}$~cm.
-The observation of quark and gluon jets was crucial in establishing QCD as Standard Model's theory of the strong interactions.
-At short distances, the jets which are narrowly collimated bundles of hadrons, reflect quark and gluon configurations.
+Using the subprocess information from PYTHIA, the dijet photoproduction events are labeled as quark-quark~(QQ), quark-gluon~(QG) and gluon-gluon~(GG) events depending upon the partons associated with the jets in the final state.
+This is explained in detail in Section 3.
+The predictions for the jet substructure of the QQ and GG events are given at the EIC energies, where low transverse momentum jets are expected to populate the detector.~The transverse energy profiles of jets in QQ and GG events are studied through their differential and integrated jet-shape distributions.~The integrated jet shape can be defined as the average fraction of the jet's transverse energy $E_{T}$ contained inside a cone of radius $r$ centered on the jet axis.
+The present study emphasizes the utility of jet substructure analysis, specifically through the integrated jet shape variable $\Psi(r)$, to distinguish between gluon-initiated and quark-initiated jets by labeling them as thick and thin jets respectively.

+A comparison is made between the jet shapes obtained at EIC and with the corresponding results from HERA, the first and only $ep$ collider.
+This serves as a reference for future EIC jet measurements.
+The analysis focused on the jet substructure in the direct and resolved events and further using it to produce gluon-enriched and quark enriched samples has not been performed previously in the EIC framework.

 The study of separating quark and gluon jets is important because it increases the viability and precision of numerous physics studies at the present and upcoming high-energy colliders~\cite{Gallicchio_2013, PhysRevLett.107.172001, PhysRevD.frye_2017, Whitmore_2019,Bhattacherjee_2017,Chakraborty2018-wi,PhysRevD.95.034001}.
-The studies involving the beyond standard model (BSM) physics where signals would be hidden in the form of quark jets in the Standard Model background of gluon jets, such a classification would be important~\cite{PhysRevD.95.034001, PhysRevD.99.114012}.
-Various methods including both physical observables and modern machine learning techniques~\cite{Komiske_2022, Komiske_2018, Bhattacherjee_2015, Jankowiak2011-ht, Kasieczka2017-bu, Cheng2018-fg, Gras2017-me, Davighi_2018, Metodiev_2018, PhysRevD.41.1726, Larkoski:2014gra} have been used for this purpose.
+The studies involving the beyond standard model (BSM) physics where signals would be hidden in the form of quark jets in the standard model~(SM) background of gluon jets, such a classification would be important~\cite{PhysRevD.95.034001, PhysRevD.99.114012}.
+Various methods including both physical observables and modern machine learning techniques~\cite{Komiske_2022, Komiske_2018, Bhattacherjee_2015, Jankowiak2011-ht, Kasieczka2017-bu, Cheng2018-fg, Gras2017-me, Davighi_2018, Metodiev_2018, PhysRevD.41.1726, Larkoski:2014gra} have been used for this purpose.~Traditional jet tagging methods, such as substructure differences as presented in this paper, are important robust theory-driven methods, whereas the machine learning methods are unrobust theory-driven methods often trained on the simulated data ~\cite{larkoski2020jet}.
+In the era of increasing adaptability towards the machine learning methods, the theory-driven methods are still important to improve the interpretability of the results and for controlling the biases in the simulated or experimental data used for training purposes~\cite{lee2023machine}.